-Import AP Transactions into Quickbooks via Business Importer
+Import AP Transactions into Quickbooks Online via Business Importer

 Ideal for advisors serving about 15 or more clients, our integration with Business Importer is a fantastic way to improve efficiency.
 It is designed to help you spend less time in bookkeeping tasks and more time in what you love -- helping people with their financial planning!